 - IBM DB 2:

 After Oracle, IBM DB 2 is the second most used database in UNIX / Linux environments.
-It is an undeniable winner on Mainframe.
+This is an undeniable winner on Mainframe.
 IBM Informix makes sure that your vital business data is controlled and secured.

 - Microsoft SQL Server: